Last Updated: 07/19/2015

 LONG VALLEY PREDATOR CALL....
 I have been using the Long Valley Predator Call lately.
 Is is in open reed call.
 The mouthpiece is not inserted, but machined as and integral part of the call body.
 The call is very easy to blow and control.
 It makes a very good young coyote howl and a wicked hurt jackrabbit scream.
 On the very first outing I called in a young coyote.
 I had Tide with me, on his second coyote hunt, and Tide bolted at the sight of the coyote, about 30 yards.
 The coyote took off over a rise and was into full afterburner by the time I saw him again and I performed a perfect miss!
 Brett does not have a web page for his calls.
 If you are interested in a well made custom call, give Brett a ring.

-that came into a diaphragm call.
-The rancher was impressed and gave the keys to
+came into a diaphragm call.
+The rancher was impressed and gave the

 CHANGE SOUNDS - SAME CALL....
 Not to be discouraged, I started pinching up on the open reed and made higher pitched rabbit sounds.
 Here comes the cows again.
 They hold up at about 30 yards and they look like they are going to be mean.
 I am thinking about standing up and waving and hollering at them.
 The cows look start looking nervous and one calf starts bellowing.
 I give out some more Jackrabbit and the cows turn and run off again.
 I relax and start the high pitch sounds again.
 Off to the right here comes a scraggly looking coyote.
 All I could do is move my sticks to the right.
 The coyote runs off down the hill out of sight.